agent-LuluDodo/DefinitlyMyCoords/README.md

 ### On

-To enable biome spoofing enter a valid [biome id](https://minecraft.wiki/w/Biome#Biome_IDs) into the text widget.
+To enable biome spoofing, enter a valid [biome id](https://minecraft.wiki/w/Biome#Biome_IDs) into the text widget.

 ### Off

-To disable biome spoofing simply leave the text empty.
+To disable biome spoofing, simply leave the text empty.

 ## Block Rotations